peter88213/nvhelp-en/source/book_view.rst

 .. hint::
-   You can also set or change the document language with LibreOffice, then it will be applied on import.
+   You can also set or change the document language with *Writer*, then it will be applied on import.

 	.. figure:: _images/book_view11.png
 	   :alt: LibreOffice Writer screenshot